Empowerment Through Proper Delegation

 It would have been quicker and, in some ways, easier for dad to do whatever job he gave me.
-However, he invested in me and intentionally delegated tasks to teach me principles I could apply later in life.
+However, he invested in me and intentionally delegated responsibilities to teach me principles I could apply later in life.

 When leaders fail to delegate, it creates a vacuum of talent development below and sends a message that they are the “single point of failure” who can fix everything and come up with the solution in a bind.
 At some point, a leader who fails to delegate gets caught up in the trees of the hectic busyness of the day.
 They then fail to see the strategic pathway through the forest.

 According to billionaire CEO Eli Broad, the inability to delegate is the single-biggest weak point for most managers.
 As leaders, we are paid to set strategies and visualize future outcomes based on risk and opportunity.
-With careful and proper delegation of routine tasks, leaders can gain the time and energy it takes to think critically and develop a plan to have the advantage versus “fighting the fires” evident when leaders fail to think critically.
+With a careful and proper delegation of routine tasks, leaders can gain the time and energy it takes to think critically and develop a plan to have the advantage versus “fighting the fires” evident when leaders fail to think critically.

 - The right reason – You clearly explained the “why” behind the assignment.